MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M03Lab01_Canvas_App.md

 4. In the properties, change the **Font size** to **24**.

+4. Click in the gray area to see the updated text on your Browse screen.

-4. Using the navigation on the left, select **DetailsScreen1**.
+5. Using the navigation on the left, select **DetailScreen1**.

 5. Select the title **Visits**.

 6. On the right side of the screen, under the properties tab, update the **Text** control property to **“Visit Details”**.

+7. Click in the gray area to see the updated text on your Details screen.

-7. Using the navigation on the left, select **EditScreen1**.
+8. Using the navigation on the left, select **EditScreen1** (you may need to scroll down to see this on the Tree view).

-8. Select the title **Visits**.
+9. Select the title **Visits**.

-9. On the right side of the screen, under the properties tab, replace the text Table1 in the **Text** control property with **“Edit Details”**.
+10. On the right side of the screen, under the properties tab, replace the text Table1 in the **Text** control property with **“Edit Details”**.

+11. Click in the gray area to see the updated text on your Edit screen.

-10. Using the navigation on the left, select the **BrowseScreen1**.
+12. Using the navigation on the left, select the **BrowseScreen1**.

-11. On the command toolbar, select the **Theme** button and from the list that appears select the **Red** theme color.
+13. On the command toolbar, select the **Theme** button and from the list that appears select the **Red** theme color.

 ## Task \#3: Test your Visits app